ryanchyshyn/smartmethods/README.md

 Unfortunately as you see **doSomeWork** object declaration is a bit fancy.
 Also it requires you to correctly call your target method inside **MethodDelegate**.

 #### Java 1.8
-Hopefully if you target Java 1.8 you can simplify this to the following:
+Hopefully if you target Java 1.8 you can simplify Smart Method declaration to the following:
 ```Java
 public class MyClass18 {
 	private final MyClass_DoSomeWork doSomeWork = new MyClass_DoSomeWork(this::doSomeWork);